zcai0612/face_recognition/README.md

 # face_recognition
 Face recognition for identity driven avatar generation

-In this project, I may test several SOTA face recognition algorithms to get the cosine distance of different/same faces.
+Only for inference, Calculate the similarity of faces.

-ArcFace is the first.
+MTCNN + AdaFace has beem implemented.